Wambosa/sftp-to-s3/README.md

 #### Gotchas

-make sure your `completedDir` and `fileDownloadDir` are absolute paths.
-Do not use a path such as `./completedDir`, becasue then a file will not be found...derp
+make sure `fileDownloadDir` is an absolute paths.
+Do not use a path such as `./myFolder`, becasue then a file will not be found...derp
+Additionally make sure the path ends with an `/` symbol, or else the error you get may be a permission denied or file does not exist.

-if you have your aws set up properly with the `.aws` folder in home directory, you will not need to provide `secretAccessKey` or `region`, only `bucket` will need to be in the config.
+if you have your aws set up properly with the `.aws` folder in home directory, you **will not** need to provide `secretAccessKey` or `region`, only `bucket` will need to be in the config.

 [for complete aws s3 config options go here](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property "AWS S3 Config Doc")